 “We believe we know that in Greece, history and democracy appeared at the same time.
 We can prove that their disappearances have also been simultaneous.”

 “To this list of the triumphs of power we should, however, add one result which has proved negative for it: a State, in which one has durably installed a great deficit of historical knowledge so as to manage it, can no longer be governed strategically.”

 This absence of historical knowledge manifests itself today.
-After weeks of partisan gridlock, the current Congress finally re-opened the Federal government with a last-minute deal.
+In Fall of 2013, after weeks of partisan gridlock, the US Congress managed to re-opened the Federal government with a last-minute deal.
 This partisanship, however, is not ideological: it is emotional, it is irrational, and its results are unpredictable.

 In response to this minor “accomplishment” President Obama remarked: